opensas/mdn-svelte-tutorial/07-typescript-support/Svelte_typescript_support.md

 svelte-check found no errors and no warnings
 ```

+### Alert.svelte

 Let's start with our `Alert.svelte` component.

 One simple way to start porting a Svelte component is to just add the `<script lang='ts'>` at the top and look for the three-dotted hints in our code editor, like this:

 ![VS Code TypeScript hint on Alert.Svelte component](./images/09-vscode-alert-hints.png)

+Add lang="ts" into your Alert.svelte component's `<script>` tag, to try this out.

-In our case, we ill also see the following warnings in the output of the `validate` script:
+In our case, we'll also see the following warnings in the output of the `validate` script:

 ```shell
 $ npm run validate -- --watch